 STUDIO ART (half credit; throughout the year): advanced work in the studio with in-depth exploration of various drawing and painting media.
 One museum study assignment is required.

-ART INTENSIVE (half credit; fall or spring semester): for curious and committed students, an opportunity to explore the visual arts and self-expression through a range of traditional and contemporary media, including painting, drawing and printmaking.
+ART INTENSIVE (half credit; fall or spring semester): for curious and committed students, an opportunity to explore the visual arts and self-expression through a range of traditional and contemporary media, including painting, drawing, printmaking and simple bookmaking.
 Thought-provoking and interpretive concepts will be examined in a relaxed, inclusive studio setting focusing on student-driven projects.

 MUSIC: see Class IX.